Late-time H/He-poor circumstellar interaction in the type-Ic supernova SN 2021ocs: an exposed oxygen-magnesium layer and extreme stripping of the progenitor: Results and Discussion

 \subsection{Early spectrum and light curve}

 The classification of SN 2021ocs as a type-Ic SN around the light curve peak \citep{huber21} was obtained using the SNID tool \citep{blondin07}.
-Figure~\ref{specearly} shows a comparison between SN 2021ocs and the well-studied type-Ic SNe SN~1994I and SN~2007gr as two of the best matches obtained by SNID.
+Figure~\ref{specearly} shows a comparison between SN 2021ocs and the well-studied type-Ic SNe, SN~1994I and SN~2007gr, as two of the best matches obtained by SNID.
 SN 2021ocs appears similar to normal type-Ic SNe around the light curve peak.
 The lack of narrow Na I D $\lambda\lambda5889,5896$ absorption line in the spectrum (cf. SN 1994I where the narrow absorption line is strong, and weaker in SN 2007gr) suggests that the amount of intervening extinction is minimal.
 Henceforth, we assume no host galaxy extinction for SN 2021ocs.
 The reported foreground extinction for NGC~7828 is similarly negligible as it is at the level of the photometric uncertainty, $A_V = 0.086$~mag \citep[][via NED]{schlafly11}.

-While the light curves of SN 2021ocs are not very well sampled, the earliest data points from ATLAS suggest that it was rising in brightness (Figure~\ref{lcurve}a), and the subsequent epochs indicate that it declines steadily without clear signs of significant rebrightening, as is typical of most SESN light curves.
-Comparing to the templates of early-time light curves of SNe Ib/c \citep{taddia15}, it appears that the peak light curve occurred around a week after the brightest point in the photometry, which implies that the classification spectrum was taken within 1-2 weeks from the peak brightness, consistent with the phase determined from spectral matching.
-The comparison between the light curves and the templates suggests that SN 2021ocs peaked around $M \sim -16.7$~mag, which is fainter than most SESNe, but still within the range of the previously observed objects \citep[e.g.][]{taddia15,zheng22}.
+While the light curves of SN 2021ocs are not very well sampled, the earliest data points from ATLAS suggest that it was rising in brightness (Figure~\ref{lcurve}a), and the subsequent epochs indicate that it {declined steadily, as is typical for most SESN light curves, though with slight fluctuations.} Comparing to the templates of early-time light curves of SNe Ib/c \citep{taddia15}, it appears that the peak {of the} light curve occurred around a week after the brightest point in the photometry, which implies that the classification spectrum was taken within 1-2 weeks from the peak brightness, consistent with the phase determined from spectral matching.
+The comparison between the light curves and the templates suggests that SN 2021ocs peaked around $M \sim -16.7$~mag, which is fainter than most SESNe, but still within the range of the previously observed objects {(\citealt{taddia15,zheng22}, also see e.g. \citealt{perley20}, Figure~7).} {Alternatively, the peak could have occurred during the solar conjunction before the first detections, which would imply that the light curve could be broader and more luminous.
+However, in this case the classification spectrum would suggest a considerably older phase.
+This alternative scenario cannot be ruled out, but requires strong additional assumptions on the early spectral evolution in order to be consistent with the classification spectrum.}